nathanl/authority/README.md

       ...
     end

-Finally, if you want to update this hash for **all** your controllers, you can do that in `config.authority_actions` in the initializer.
+Finally, if you want to update this hash for **all** your controllers, you can do that with `config.authority_actions` in the initializer.

 ## Configuration